USD/JPY Forecast – US Dollar Continues to Find Buyers

 More From FXEMPIRE:

-- Natural Gas Price Forecast: Poised for Higher Prices Once Support Tested

-- Natural Gas, WTI Oil, Brent Oil Forecasts – Oil Tests New Highs As Traders Bet On OPEC+ Production Cuts
+- Natural Gas, WTI Oil, Brent Oil Forecasts – Crude Rises on Fed Chair’s Rate Cut Hints

-- EUR/USD, GBP/USD, USD/CAD, USD/JPY Forecasts – U.S. Dollar Pulls Back As ISM Manufacturing PMI Misses Expectations
+- EUR/USD, GBP/USD, USD/CAD, USD/JPY Forecasts – DXY Slides Following Powell’s Cautious Inflation Remarks

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.